freeCodeCamp/guide/pages/docs/certificates-guide/create-a-custom-heading/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Create a Custom Heading"
+title: "Create a Custom Heading"
+parent: "certificates-guide"
 ---

 Using `div` and the custom grid layout we can create our own heading.